Javascript is not enabled.

 4. Be social.
 (Hint: We are wired to connect.)

 Laughing with friends, gathering with family, chit-chatting with a stranger — these things may seem frivolous, but they’re profoundly important for our health.
-Too many Americans are lonely and isolated, according to a 2023 report from U.S. Surgeon General Vivek Murthy.
-The health consequences can be as bad as a 50 percent increased risk of developing dementia for older adults — and a higher risk of premature death, similar to smoking 15 cigarettes a day.
+Too many Americans are lonely and isolated and there are serious health consequences, including a higher risk of premature death, similar to smoking 15 cigarettes a day.

 Strengthening your social ties can start with simple acts, like calling an old friend or doing something kind for a neighbor.
-By taking small steps to strengthen our relationships and engage with others, and by supporting community efforts to rebuild social connection, we can rise to meet this moment together.
+By taking small steps to strengthen our relationships and engage with others it’s possible and worthwhile to rebuild social connections.

 5. Manage stress.
 (Hint: It’s not what happens; it’s how we respond.)